-Purpose: To discharge treated municipal wastewater from the Kaponga Wastewater Treatment Plant into the Kaupokonui River Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge treated municipal wastewater from the Kaponga Wastewater Treatment Plant into the Kaupokonui River Condition requirement Means of monitoring during period under Compliance review achieved?
 1. Upgrade to plant within one year Reporting by consent holder; upgrade completed Yes 2.
-Exercise in accordance with documentation Liaison with consent holder and inspections Yes 3.
-Minimisation of effects Inspections and sampling Yes 4.
+Exercise in accordance with documentation Liaison with consent holder and inspections Yes

+Purpose: To discharge treated municipal wastewater from the Kaponga Wastewater Treatment Plant into the Kaponga River

+Condition requirement Means of monitoring during period under review Compliance achieved?
+3. Minimisation of effects Inspections and sampling Yes 4.
 Limits on volume Reporting by consent holder and inspections Yes 5.
 Implementation of a management plan Plan updated April 2020 Yes 6.
 Provision of operator Liaison with consent holder Yes 7.
 Maintenance of aerobic ponds conditions Inspections, sampling and data provided by consent holder Yes 8.
 Trade wastes connections Liaison with consent holder N/A 9.
 Limits on receiving water effects Inspections and physicochemical sampling and biomonitoring Yes 10.
-Monitoring provisions physicochemical sampling and biomonitoring Yes

-Purpose: To discharge treated municipal wastewater from the Kaponga Wastewater Treatment Plant into the , Kaupokonui River

-Condition requirement Means of monitoring during period under review Compliance achieved?
-11. Limits on receiving water effects for ammonia and filtered BOD 5 Physicochemical sampling Yes 12.
-Limits on aesthetic water effects Physicochemical sampling Turbidity increase over 50% but turbidity was low 13.
+Monitoring provisions physicochemical sampling and biomonitoring Yes 11.
+Limits on receiving water effects for ammonia and filtered BOD 5 Physicochemical sampling Yes 12.
+Limits on aesthetic water effects Physicochemical sampling No Turbidity increase was over 50% 13.
 Provision for lapse of consent Consent exercised N/A 14.
-Optional review provision re environment effects Next optional review scheduled in June 2023 N/A Overall assessment of consent comp of this consent High Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environment effects Next optional review scheduled in June 2023 N/A erall assessment of consent compl his consent Good Ove erall assessment of administrative performance in respect of this consent High

-During the year, STDC demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.
+During the year, STDC demonstrated a good level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.

-- 1. THAT in the first instance, monitoring of consented activities at Kaponga WWTP in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Kaponga WWTP in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.